St Hilda's College

 6. Ensure your file is named using the following format: SURNAME, First Name, SUBJECT.pdf and that the maximum file size per document does not exceed 128mb.

 7. If you need to submit more than one piece of written work, repeat steps 1 through 6 for each additional item.
 Please make sure that your additional documents have slightly different names.
-For example, if you're applying for a Modern Languages degree it's helpful if you include the name of the language each item is written in, in the file title.

 Use the St Hilda's written work submission form at the bottom of this page to send us your files.
 A confirmation message will show up on the screen, in place of the form, to tell you it has been submitted.
 We don't normally send additional confirmation emails that the document(s) have been received.